C-Loftus/sight-free-talon/readme.md

   - Install `piper` to use the `omnx` model for more natural speech
     - run `pipx install piper` to install it (thus `pipx` is a dependency)
 - Windows
+  - Using NVDA:
-  - Install NVDA to play tts through the screen reader.
+    - Install the NVDA addon file from the repo [releases page](https://github.com/C-Loftus/sight-free-talon/releases/)
     - If you do not want to install the addon, disable `Speech interrupt for typed characters` in NVDA settings to make sure typing text from Talon is not interrupted with every typed character.
-    - Otherwise, install the NVDA addon file from the repo [releases page](https://github.com/C-Loftus/sight-free-talon/releases/)

 - Mac
   - No extra dependencies